luiscruz/course_sustainableSE/2025/p1_measuring_software/g10_minecraft_shaders.md

   This article presents a roadmap on how to properly set up a scientific methodology to measure energy consumption in Minecraft with and without shaders.
 We outline unbiased energy measurement strategies, discuss methodology and replication, and analyze results to draw meaningful conclusions about energy efficiency."
 ---

+# Energy Consumption in Gaming: Minecraft Shaders

 ## **Introduction**

 Modern video games can be surprisingly power-intensive, and how we configure their graphics can greatly influence energy use [1].
-For example, a study by Berkeley Labs claims that in California, computer gaming now accounts for about 5% of residential electricity [2].
+A study by Berkeley Labs claims that in California, computer gaming now accounts for about 5% of residential electricity [2].
 Additionally, research highlights that gaming is not only one of the most significant plug loads in households but also among the most complex energy demands to analyze and optimize [2].

-One clear example of this is Minecraft, a widely popular sandbox game, where the addition of shader mods (small modifications which enhance lighting and effects) can transform a mild workload into a demanding one.
-While these extensive graphical modifications can improve visual fidelity, they also increase power consumption [3].
+*Minecraft* is a widely popular sandbox game which supports the addition of shaders (small modifications which enhance lighting and effects) that can transform a mild workload into a demanding one.
+While these extensive graphical modifications can improve visual fidelity, they can also increase power consumption [3].

-Thus, understanding the relationship between graphical settings and energy consumption is therefore essential for investigating efficiency and minimizing the overall energy footprint of computer gaming.
+Thus, understanding the relationship between graphical settings and energy consumption is essential for investigating energy efficiency and minimizing the overall energy footprint of computer gaming.

-This article focuses on comparing the energy consumption of Minecraft when running it with and without shaders.
-Our goal is to measure how much additional power is required to render advanced lighting effects and reflections provided by shader packs and to discuss the implications for gamers and developers aiming for energy efficiency.
+This article focuses on comparing the energy consumption of Minecraft when running it **with shaders** versus **without shaders**.
+Our goal is to measure how much additional power is required to render advanced graphical effects provided by shaders, further discussing the implications for gamers and developers aiming for energy efficient gaming.

 ### *What are shaders?*